Mzigi/tinkertown-inventory-editor/README.md

 **##Limitations**

-* No numbers can be over 255, this includes item id's and item amounts even if an item with an id bigger than 255 exists
+* ~~No numbers can be over 255, this includes item id's and item amounts even if an item with an id bigger than 255 exists~~
+* ~~I also don't know what happens if you load an inventory and it has 255+ of something, it will likely just set it to 255~~
+* *Numbers over 255 should be compatible with the editor now, the new limit is 65 535*
 * I have no idea what happens if you try to put a decimal number, just don't
-* I also don't know what happens if you load an inventory and it has 255+ of something, it will likely just set it to 255